andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

+### Pic: The church hall / Rumors / People's houses

 The right space

 ---

+### Pic: Schwag

 He didn’t have to worry much about marketing / advertising as he was famous, had a massive network, and didn’t mind how big or small something was.

 I did, and it can be hard to explain what something like this is.
-What I did do (semi-successfully) was emphasise the fact that to attend would mean you’d get to engage with luminary x and famous person y.
-You need to have them in attendance to do this, but that’s not impossible.
+What I did do (semi-successfully) was emphasise the fact that to attend would mean you’d get to engage with luminary X and famous person Y. You need to have them in attendance to do this, but that’s not impossible.
 And they’ll invariably love it when they attend too.

 ---

+### Pic: Aeroplane / travelling

 This raises another problem for delegates.
 Selling it to their boss.
 A conference that makes itself is a hard sell.

-This is the main reason the OPen Spaces I attend have themes - so they sound valuble to the people paying
+This is the main reason the Open Spaces I attend have themes - so they sound valuble to the people paying

 ---

+### Pic: Yurt dinner

 There are no “sponsors” but bringing schwag and sponsoring a dinner is fine.

 ---

+### Pic: Everyone

 Numbers: 70/80 is the max